 Prepare you rice / egg noodles / pasta according to the packaging.

 In a small bowl, combine the cornstarch with water and stir until smooth.
-(Give it a quick stir just before adding to the stroganoff)

 After 35 minutes, release the pressure valve in accordance to your user pressure cooker manual guidelines.